Kubian Attestation.

 Attestation Outcomes & Status Definitions

 The device state is determined through a combination of keystore features and environment checks.
-You must handle various compromised states based on the backend evaluation.
+These evaluations happen internally on the Kubian servers, leading to either a success response or an error code depending on the device's integrity.

 Device Status is verified in our secure backend servers verifying the client's AB (Attestation-Bytes) from the hardware.
 Verifying against Google Root Certificates (GRCs) with overall low false positives in testing.
-We verify the Attestation Hardware Signature against our list of trusted Android attestation PEM GRCs Keys.
-If this is not in a trusted category it is an extremely high chance that the client is using a spoofed Hardware Root Certificate to spoof request.
-Ensure Device standing is not 'Compromised' as that is another indicator
+If this is not in a trusted category it is an extremely high chance that the client is using a spoofed Hardware Root Certificate.

 Status Description